cattmooper/cattmooper.github.io/_posts/2021-06-30-pass-completion-prediction-model.md

 This check is clearly not exhaustive, but gives an indication that the under_pressure field has been constructed in a similar way to how it would be manually generated otherwise.
 The converse was not checked (Under_pressure being False when no pressure joined) as there can be multiple related events which made this check more tricky.
 If there was concern about the quality of the field then additional checks would be possible, but were not warranted here.

 The final step is to prepare the data for train and test.
 For this initial model train and test, a 70/30 train test split was used.
-This was achieved by splitting on discrete seasons, so 2004/05 to 2015/16 was used as the training set, and 2016/17-2019/20 was the testing set.
+In the original version of this article, this was achieved by splitting on discrete seasons, so 2004/05 to 2015/16 was used as the training set, and 2016/17-2019/20 was the testing set.
 This achieved 69/31 train test split.
-Later, the modelling will explore the use of training on all but the most recent seasons, and testing on the most recent season to emulate how this type of approach might (with a massive emphasis on might) be used in a professional capacity by a club.
+However after some feedback a random stratified approach was used to get an even mix of all years data in training and test, to improve model and results robustness.
+This gave an exact 70/30 split.

 <p align="center">
   <img src="/assets/img/cumulative_season_events.png" />